silva-matheus/100-days-of-code/log.md

 ### Day 5: Jan 28, 2019

 **Today's Progress**:
-- Writing the GET, PUT, POST, and DELETE endpoints methods for the test API;
+- Writing the GET, PUT, POSTw and DELETE endpoints methods for the test API;
 - Setting up a new Python script for test the API endpoints;